segmentrouting/srv6-labs/vpp/README.md

 startup.conf  vpp-running.conf
 ```

 4. Edit netplan to look something like netplan.yaml in this repo.
-Key is the host-to-vpp -> vpp{} section as that creates the veth pair to connect linux to your VPP's "host interface"
+Key is the host-to-vpp -> vpp{} section as that creates the veth pair to connect linux to your VPP's "host interface".

 5. Restart netplan
 ```